Injured In A Swimming Pool Accident? Get Help From Our Sherman Oaks Personal Injury Lawyers.

 I signed a hotel waiver.
 What happens if I get hurt in a swimming pool?

 Waivers are designed to protect property owners from being liable for injuries that happen at the pool.
-If you signed a hotel waiver, you might still have a chance to file a lawsuit.
-At Okhovat Law, we can help make sense of your rights and the type of solutions available to you.
+If you signed a hotel waiver, then you might still have a chance to file a lawsuit.